 Talking about women’s health in your workplace health & wellness program can be quite tricky.

-I know many health and wellness managers end up trying to dance around the issue.
+Many health and wellness managers end up trying to dance around the issue.
 They don’t want to be seen to be treating women differently from their male colleagues.
 They fear the health initiatives might come across as patronising, or too intrusive.

 Yet the fact is that female employees do require tailored health information along with the standard health checks.
-For a start, they’re prone to gender-specific diseases such as breast cancer and ovarian cancer.
+For a start, they’re prone to sex-specific diseases such as breast cancer and ovarian cancer.
 They’ve actually got a higher risk of heart disease than men, and are more prone to mental health issues such as anxiety and depression.